ethereum/EIPs/EIPS/eip-xxxx.md

 Once again, we advise writers to frequently check the underlying token price, and take the best decision for them.

 **Improvement idea:** if two users agreed for an option off-chain and they want to create it on-chain, there is a risk that between the creation of the contract and the purchase by the second user via the function `buy`, an on-chain user has already bought the contract.
 So it could be an improvement to add the possibility to directly set a buyer.

-## Implementation

-This standard can be implemented in Solidity and integrated into smart contracts managing options contracts.
-Developers can deploy their own options contracts that conform to this standard or build applications on top of existing options platforms that implement this ERC.

-## References

-- Related EIPs and standards: ERC-20, ERC-721

 ## Conclusion